rahdiat/rahdiat/README.md

 # Hi there, I'm Rahdiat 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in Programing and Machine learning.
-I enjoy working on Export and Import Spesialist but i have constantly strive to improve my skills and learn new technologies.
+I enjoy playing dota 2 but i have constantly strive to improve my skills and learn new technologies.

 ## 🚀 About Me